AdyKalra/awesome-leading-and-managing/Good Strategy Bad Strategy.md

 was not there to argue or lecture.
 “Winning is better than losing,” I said, and the conversation turned to other matters.

+- Strategy cannot be a useful concept if it is a synonym for success.
+Nor can it be a useful tool if it is confused with ambition, determination, inspirational leadership, and innovation.
+Ambition is drive and zeal to excel.
+Determination is commitment and grit.
+Innovation is the discovery and engineering of new ways to do things.
+Inspirational leadership motivates people to sacrifice for their own and the common good.
+ And strategy, responsive to
+innovation and ambition, selects the path, identifying how, why, and where leadership and determination are to be applied.
+- A word that can mean anything has lost its bite.
+To give content to a concept one has to draw lines, marking off what it denotes and what it does not.
+To begin the journey toward clarity, it is helpful to recognize that the words “strategy” and “strategic” are often sloppily used to mark decisions made by the highest-level officials.
+For example, in business, most mergers and acquisitions, investments in expensive new facilities, negotiations with important suppliers and customers, and overall organizational design are normally considered to be “strategic.”
+However, when you speak of “strategy,” you should not be simply marking the pay grade of the decision maker.
+Rather, the term “strategy” should mean a cohesive response to an important challenge.
+Unlike a stand-alone decision or a goal, a strategy is a coherent set of analyses, concepts, policies, arguments, and actions that respond to a high-stakes challenge.
+- Many people assume that a strategy is a big-picture overall direction, divorced from any specific action.
+But defining strategy as broad concepts, thereby leaving out action, creates a wide chasm between “strategy” and “implementation.”
+If you accept this chasm, most strategy work becomes wheel spinning.
+Indeed, this is the most common complaint about “strategy.”
+Echoing many others, one top executive told me, “We have a sophisticated strategy process, but there is a huge problem of execution.
+We almost always fall short of the goals we set for ourselves.”
+If you have followed my line of argument, you can see the reason for this complaint.
+A good strategy includes a set of coherent actions.
+They are not “implementation” details; they are the punch in the strategy.
+A strategy that fails to define a variety of plausible and feasible immediate actions is missing a critical component.

+- A good strategy has an essential logical structure that I call the kernel.
+The kernel of a strategy contains three elements: a diagnosis, a guiding policy, and coherent action.
+The guiding policy specifies the approach to dealing with the obstacles called out in the diagnosis.
+It is like a signpost, marking the direction forward but not defining the details of the trip.
+Coherent actions are feasible coordinated policies, resource commitments, and actions designed to carry out the guiding policy
+- Bad strategy is more than just the absence of good strategy.
+Bad strategy has a life and logic of its own, a false edifice built on mistaken foundations.
+Bad strategy may actively avoid analyzing obstacles because a leader believes that negative thoughts get in the way.
+Leaders may create bad strategy by mistakenly treating strategy work as an exercise in goal setting rather than problem solving.
+Or they may avoid hard choices because they do not wish to offend anyone—generating a bad strategy that tries to cover all the bases rather than focus resources and actions.